unglud/laravel-image/README.md

 // $fileHash == 203bad62
 // and file stored in /public/uploads/2/0/203bad62.jpg

+// now you can save hash to file in your storage
 $myModel = new MyModel();
 $myModel->image = $fileHash;
 $myModel->save();
 ```

 ### File structure
-You can specify another folder structure, like any depth or folder name length
+You can specify another folder structure, like any depth or folder name length in the config file

 ```
 for 203bad62 it can be